juristr/fabiangosebrink.github.io/_posts/2017-11-20-using-the-angular-material-paginator-with-angular.md

 {% endhighlight %}

 The `switchPage` method is called when the page changes and first sets all the new values in the paginationService and then gets the customers again.
-Those values are then provided again in the dataservice and consumed there and also in the view where they get displayed correctly.
+Those values are then provided again in the dataservice, and are consumed there, and also used in the view where they get displayed correctly.

 In the `getAllCustomers` method we are reading the `totalCount` value from the headers.
 Be sure to read the full response in the dataservice by adding `return this.httpClient.get<T>(mergedUrl, { observe: 'response' });` and exposing the header in the CORS options like shown before in this blogpost.